-With no yeast or expensive flour blends to use, this Bisquick recipe is an easy and affordable substitute! - You can easily double the recipe to make multiple pizzas.
+With no yeast or expensive flour blends, this pizza crust from Bisquick recipe comes together quickly and is on the table in minutes. - You can easily double the recipe to make multiple pizzas.

 Looking for other budget-friendly, cheap meal ideas?

-Run to the kitchen and whip up a delicious turkey meatloaf or crock pot smothered chicken for dinner!
+Run to the kitchen and whip up a delicious the best smothered chicken in crock pot for dinner!

 Ingredient Notes and Substitutions

-- Bisquick Baking Mix – Keep things simple and buy a box from the store, or make our homemade Bisquick.
-Either way, using an all purpose baking mix makes the entire pizza-making process practically fail-proof!
+- Bisquick baking mix: You can buy a box from the store or make your own Bisquick baking mix with simple pantry ingredients.
+Either way, using an all-purpose baking mix makes the entire process is practically fail-proof!

-- Flour – You can use all-purpose or 00 flour (what some of the best Italian chefs and home cooks use in their pizzas and homemade pasta recipes!)
+- Flour: Use all-purpose or 00 flour (what some of the best Italian chefs and home cooks use in their pizzas!).
+Using a little flour creates the light texture everyone loves!

-- Dried Italian Seasoning – This ingredient is optional, but it does add a nice flavor to the crust.
+- Dried Italian seasoning: This seasoning is optional but it adds a nice flavor to the crust.

 - Be sure the water is warm enough.

-You need to add liquid to your Bisquick batter, and it must be hot water that’s between 105 and 115° F. This will encourage the leavening and rising agents to do what they do best: create a soft and fluffy crust. - Let the dough rest.
+The water for your batter needs to be between 105ºF and 115°F. This encourages the leavening and rising agents to do what they do best: create a soft and fluffy crust. - Let the dough rest

-To make it easier to stretch and roll out pizza dough with Bisquick, you need to allow the protein strands (gluten) to relax.
-Allow at least 20 minutes of rest time for this; the dough will rise during this time as well.
+Allow the protein strands (gluten) to relax to make it easier to stretch and roll out.
+Allow at least 20 minutes of rest time for this; the crust will also rise.

 - Aim for a soft but slightly tacky texture.